NikiUrmra95/MINCRAFT-/README.md

 # SETUP
 Windows miscroft installation
 THIS IS MISCROFT CONTROL SETUP!!!!!!!!!!

+# MORE INFO
+ - More info At CONTRUBUTING.md
+ - But the steps are not finshed yet you need to go to CONTRUBUTING.md for more info